junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Naughty," Grayle tuts, taking his hand back.
 "Very defiant.
 Would you rather be tied to that Angel instead?"

 Cas glances at the Angel statue.
 The face of the chained Angel statue is so hollow and broken beyond recognition, but similar to Hannah's statue back at the fountain, for some reason, he thinks he can still sense a familiarity in it.
 If it's the statue of some other angel he'd known, it's not entirely impossible.
-But he still can't understand how it happens, it never happened before -- angels aren't usually tied to their vessels, let alone statues of their images; Lord had demanded no image in the form of anything in the very early Ten Commandments.
+But he still can't understand how it happens; it never happened before -- angels aren't usually tied to their vessels, let alone statues of their images; the Lord had demanded no image in the form of anything in the very early Ten Commandments.

 Cas tries to channel some of his sense toward the statue, to feel her, to hear her.
 She's suffered greatly, Cas thinks, she must have been constrained by this man for a very long time, starved and tortured, until one day, she would be eroded to nothing but a pile of sand and dust, like all humans after they die, like all stars after they die.